 These plans don't complicate your overall financial management either.
 The value of your 529 account is removed from your taxable estate, yet you retain full control, including the right to ask for the money back at any time.
 Thus, it affords a combination of control and estate reduction.

-You can gift up to $14,000 each year to another person and not be subject to the gift tax.
-If you don't use the current year's $14,000 exclusion opportunity, you lose it.
+You can gift up to a certain amount each year to another person and not be subject to the gift tax.
+If you don't use the current year's exclusion opportunity, you lose it.
 But you still may be understandably reluctant to do this because you don't wish to irrevocably part with your assets.